 Pollen is hard to stay away from during the warmer months, and people with severe hay fever are probably going to feel the effects at some points, but there are still steps to be taken.
 Here are a few things you can do to reduce the risk of annoying grass-triggered allergy symptoms:

-- Use FDA-approved immunotherapy to address the root cause of a grass allergy
+- Use allergy immunotherapy to address the root cause of a grass allergy.

 - Put on shoes and socks before going for a stroll through the grass.